menuclose

 • During the preliminary consultation with your doctor, make your expectations and wishes clear.

-Things to Consider After Facial Paralysis Treatment
+Things to Consider After Facial Palsy Treatment

 As before the treatment of facial paralysis, you should pay attention to many points after the treatment of facial paralysis.
 In this way, maximum efficiency is obtained from facial paralysis treatment and the desired results are achieved.
 Therefore, you should pay attention to the following factors.